NISAR (satellite): Deployment and commissioning

-The deployment process for the spacecraft started on August 9, 2025 with the deployment of the 9 meter long booms first joint.
+The deployment process for the spacecraft started on August 9, 2025, with the deployment of the 9 m long booms first joint.
 The boom was fully deployed by August 13.
-17 days after launch, on August 15, ISRO and NASA mission controllers fired small explosive bolts to unfurl the 12 meters wide drum-shaped primary radar reflector for NISAR.The whole bloom process took 37 minutes and was completed with the locking of cables and activation of motors to fix the reflectors final shape.
-It then proceeded to raise and circularise its 747 km orbit on August 26.Pre-operational checks were then conducted by both NASA & ISRO teams to validate the health and readiness of all major systems, including the radar payload.
-Mission controllers anticipate they will start receiving science-quality radar images in September 2025.
-The spacecraft is expected to begin science operations by Fall 2025, or about 90 days after launch.
+17 days after launch, on August 15, ISRO and NASA mission controllers fired small explosive bolts to unfurl the 12 m wide drum-shaped primary radar reflector for NISAR.
+The whole bloom process took 37 minutes and was completed with the locking of cables and activation of motors to fix the reflectors final shape.
+It then proceeded to raise and circularise its 747 km orbit on August 26.
+Pre-operational checks were then conducted by both NASA & ISRO teams to validate the health and readiness of all major systems, including the radar payload.
+Mission controllers anticipated receiving science-quality radar images in September 2025.
+The spacecraft was expected to begin science operations by fall 2025, about 90 days after launch.

 NISAR captured its first SAR images using its L-SAR on August 23rd over Mount Desert Island in Maine and parts of the Forest River in North Dakota.
+It was officially commissioned into scientific service and declared operational on November 7 2025; capturing its first operational pictures of the Godavari River Delta.It was declared fully operational in January 2026.